AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

 }
 ```

-This enables scope validation for the API endpoint, allowing requests with access tokens that have the scopes `write:pets` OR `read:pets`.
-Requests that do not have the required scopes in the access token will be rejected with the following error message:
+This establishes scope validation for the API endpoint, allowing requests with access tokens that have the scopes `write:pets` or `read:pets`.
+Requests without the required scopes in the access token will be rejected with this error message:

 ```json
 {